What Is Cognitive Behavioral Therapy (CBT)?

-You can also listen to our podcast episode about Cognitive Behavior Therapy, featuring Susan Sprich, Ph.D., Director of the Cognitive-Behavioral Therapy Program at Massachusetts General Hospital.
-Listen below, or search for ‘Shrinking It Down’ wherever you get your podcasts.
+Hear about CBT from Susan Sprich, Ph.D., Director of the Cognitive-Behavioral Therapy Program at Massachusetts General Hospital.
+Tune in below or find ‘Shrinking It Down’ wherever you get your podcasts.

 In our posts on anxiety disorders and obsessive compulsive disorder, we discussed a special kind of talk therapy called Cognitive Behavioral Therapy (CBT).
 As this kind of therapy is still relatively new, it makes sense for us to describe a bit about it, and debunk some of the misconceptions that often accompany this very important aspect of child and adolescent psychotherapy.